deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Usually, yeah."
 He agreed, still not making eye contact.

 She put her head on one side, trying to catch his gaze.
-"So… what was the argument about?"
+"So... what was the argument about?"

-"…Xiù.
+"...Xiù.
 He, uh, wants to ask her out."

 Allison considered this.
 "Okay?
 I mean, I can't see that ending in her saying yes, but he's a grown-ass man, I'm sure he'll cope, and it might be good for her confidence.
 Why argue?"

 "He might hurt her."

 She made an incredulous noise.
 "Are we talking about the same girl, here?"
 She asked.
 "Because I seem to recall the *last* man who hurt her, she whupped his ass and threw him out the airlock.
-So… why argue?
+So... why argue?
 She can take care of herself."

 Julian wriggled out of her grip and picked up the hand tape.
-"I… don't know." he said, beginning to wind it back up.
+"I... don't know." he said, beginning to wind it back up.

 "You don't?
 You got into a shouting match with the guy and you don't know why?"

-"…Yeah."
+"...Yeah."

 She blinked at him, then stepped back.
 "Why are you lying to me, Julian?"